airbus-cert/minusone/README.md

-    ForEach,            // It will used PSItem rules to inferred foreach-object command StringReplaceMethod,// It will infer replace method apply to a string : "foo".replace("oo", "aa") => "faa" ComputeArrayExpr,   // It will infer array that start with @ StringReplaceOp,    // It will infer replace method apply to a string by using the -replace operator StaticVar,          // It will infer value of known variable : $pshome, $shellid CastNull,           // It will infer value of +$() or -$() which will produce 0
+    ForEach,            // It will used PSItem rules to inferred foreach-object command StringReplaceMethod,// It will infer replace method apply to a string : "foo".replace("oo", "aa") => "faa" ComputeArrayExpr,   // It will infer array that start with @ NewObjectArray      // It will infer arrays created via New-Object StringReplaceOp,    // It will infer replace method apply to a string by using the -replace operator StaticVar,          // It will infer value of known variable : $pshome, $shellid CastNull,           // It will infer value of +$() or -$() which will produce 0